How cannons are used to fight avalanches

 More likely culprits are people and wildlife walking across steep slopes, along with wind and high rates of precipitation.

-"We've achieved over 50 percent reduction in our dependance on artillery in the past decade by installing these remote avalanche control systems," he said.
+"We've achieved over 50 percent reduction in our dependence on artillery in the past decade by installing these remote avalanche control systems," he said.

 While avalanche forecasters and mitigators are standing guard, Clark stressed the importance of people staying alert and informed about avalanche hazards.

-One of those ways is by going to avalanche.org.
+One of those ways is by going to check the avalanche forecast on Avalanche.org.